 Whichever you choose, they need to be tailored to your strengths, employment timeline, and to the company’s job description.

 If you have less than 1 year of work experience, you’re better off creating a functional resume.
-In contrast, if you’re someone who has up to 5 years of experience you can use a combination resume for a hybrid focus between your resume work experience and skills.
+In contrast, if you’re someone who has up to 5 years of experience you can use a combination resume for a hybrid focus between your what to write in a resume for work experience and skills.

 But, if you’re a senior with tonnes of experience, you may use a chronological resume to list out all the relevant positions you’ve worked in to show you’re more than qualified.